US stocks dip after careening through a manic day following Trump's latest tariff threat

 Stocks quickly turned back down, and shortly afterward, Trump dug in further and said he may raise tariffs more against China after the world's second-largest economy retaliated last week with its own set of tariffs on U.S. products.

-It’s a slap in the face to Wall Street, not just because of the sharp losses it’s taken, but because it suggests Trump may not be moved by its pain.
+It’s a slap in the face to Wall Street because it suggests Trump may not care how much pain he inflicts on the market.
 Many professional investors had long thought that a president who used to crow about records reached under his watch would pull back on policies if they sent the Dow reeling.

 On Sunday Trump told reporters aboard Air Force One that he wasn't concerned about a sell-off and that "sometimes you have to take medicine to fix something."